talonx/talonx.github.io/_posts/2024-11-17-On-customer-service.md

 I want to go back a bit since I'm musing anyway.
 Who is a customer?
 Are all users - paying and non-paying - also customers?

-A customer is somebody to whom I am providing someting - a product, a service, an assurance that something will be done in a specific time period.
+A customer is somebody to whom I am providing something - a product, a service, an assurance that something will be done in a specific time period.
 By this definition, if I'm in a team, all [my team members are my customers](https://www.linkedin.com/pulse/your-first-customer-team-hrishikesh-barua/).
 If I have a product that users are using, they are my customers.

 My thoughts on customer service have been shaped by various people throughout my career, and I wanted to capture these thoughts in one place for two reasons.